tiepvuvan/Yoga-SwiftUI/README.md

 Yoga-SwiftUI is a powerful layout library for SwiftUI which brings Facebook's Yoga flexbox implementation to SwiftUI.
 It offers a simple API to apply flexbox-based layout in your SwiftUI apps.

 ## Features
-Support for iOS (16+), macOS (13+), watchOS (9+)
+- Support for iOS (16+), macOS (13+), watchOS (9+) using SwiftUI [custom layout](https://developer.apple.com/documentation/swiftui/composing_custom_layouts_with_swiftui).
-A thin wrapper around Yoga, a cross-platform layout library from Facebook, bringing flexbox to SwiftUI Nesting of Flex views within one another to build complex layouts Full compatibility with Figma's auto layout, empowering Figma plugin creators to generate flexbox code.
+- A thin wrapper around Yoga, a cross-platform layout library from Facebook, bringing flexbox to SwiftUI
+- Nesting of Flex views within one another to build complex layouts
+- Full compatibility with Figma's auto layout, empowering Figma plugin creators to generate flexbox code.
 It supports all properties including row gap and column gap in flexbox.
-Supports a wide array of layout customization like justifyContent, alignItems, alignSelf, flexDirection, flexWrap, flexGrow, flexShrink and more
+- Supports a wide array of layout customization like justifyContent, alignItems, alignSelf, flexDirection, flexWrap, flexGrow, flexShrink and more

 ## Usage
 You can easily create a Flex container and add child views to it.